tgenewein/tgenewein.github.io/about/index.md

 I am also a big fan of [Julia](http://julialang.org/).
 Occasionally, I write about about tools and projects within the Jupyter and Julia ecosystems [here]({{ site.url }}/blog/).

 Some things to get a casual conversation going:
 In my spare-time I still like to tinker a bit with embedded systems and I'm fascinated by aesthetic or intriguing implementations of theoretical phenomena (e.g. kinetic sculptures, the wave pendulum or mechanical Fourier analyzers).
-I'm also into baking bread got interested in fermentation thanks to Sandor Katz' wonderful book.
+I'm always curious about how to use machine learning and AI for good - I think that recently machine learning has become a tool to massively centralize wealth and power and I'd be interested in hearing about ideas on how to reverse or break that trend (education, open source/open access, ownership of the data produced by you, ...?).
+I'm also into baking bread and got interested in fermentation in general thanks to Sandor Katz' wonderful book.

 ---